Josh Hodgson: Canberra Raiders

 On 4 August 2014, it was announced that Hodgson had agreed to sign for National Rugby League side Canberra Raiders for the 2015 season on a two-year deal, with Canberra paying a "substantial transfer fee" to Hull KR for Hodgson's services.

 Hodgson made his début against Cronulla-Sutherland Sharks in March 2015, and went on to make 24 appearances during the 2015 season, scoring two tries, including a game winning golden point try against Parramatta.

 Hodgson enjoyed a breakthrough season in 2016 as he led Canberra to a top-two finish, the first for the club since the 1995 ARL season.
-Hodgson made 26 appearances during the season, and was considered a front-runner to win the Dally M Medal for the most of the season, but was effectively ruled out after a suspension for a grapple tackle on Melbourne Storm prop Jesse Bromwich cost him three points and a missed game.
+Hodgson made 26 appearances during the season, and was considered a front-runner to win the Dally M Medal for most of the season, but was effectively ruled out after a suspension for a grapple tackle on Melbourne Storm prop Jesse Bromwich cost him three points and a missed game.
 In his first NRL finals appearance, he would inspire the Raiders to a twelve-point lead over the Cronulla-Sutherland Sharks, however, he would miss out on most of the second half due to an ankle injury.
 This was the turning point in the match as Cronulla-Sutherland would record a 16-14 win.
 In the lead up to the semi-final against the Penrith Panthers much speculation rested on whether Hodgson would play.
 He was cleared to play and was a standout in the 22-12 triumph.
 The season would end in Melbourne the following week in a close 14-12 loss.
 Hodgson was selected by Wayne Bennett for the England Four Nations team.

 Hodgson missed the first 14 games of the 2018 NRL season with a knee injury and made his first appearance of the year in Canberra's 48-12 victory over the Wests Tigers in round 15.

 He joined the leadership team by being appointed as the co-captain for the Canberra.
 Hodgson made a total of 24 appearances for Canberra in the 2019 NRL season as the club reached their first grand final in 25 years.
 Hodgson played in the club's 2019 NRL Grand Final defeat against the Sydney Roosters at ANZ Stadium.

 In the 2020 NRL season, Hodgson made nine appearances as Canberra finished 5th and qualified for the finals.
 He missed the club's finals campaign due to injury.

 Hodgson made 20 appearances for Canberra in the 2021 NRL season as the club finished a disappointing 10th on the table.

 On 10 December 2021, Hodgson signed a two-year deal to join Parramatta starting in the 2023 season.

 In round 1 of the 2022 NRL season, Hodgson was taken from the field during Canberra's victory over Cronulla with a suspected knee injury.
 The following week, Hodgson was ruled out of the entire 2022 NRL season with an ACL injury.